 Employee engagement does not mean the employee is necessarily happy.
 An employee might be in a happy state of mind, but that doesn’t necessarily translate into engagement, productively on behalf of the business.
 While company initiatives to improve employee happiness may be beneficial, and team outings, paid leaves and other incentives may improve employee morale but don’t guarantee employee engagement.

 Employee engagement is more than just employee satisfaction.
 Many companies have employees that are satisfied and show up for work in regular working hours or do what’s expected of them but if they are not engaged they will not go that extra mile to drive the business forward.

 Categories of employee engagement

 According to Gallup there are there are different types of people:-

 Engaged – “Engaged” employees are builders.
-They want to know the desired expectations for their role so they can meet and exceed them.
-They perform at consistently high levels.
-They want to use their talents and strengths at work every day.
+They are aware of the desired expectations concerning their role and they can meet and exceed those expectations.
+They perform at consistently high levels and use their talents and strengths at work every day.

-Actively Disengaged – The “actively disengaged” employees are not just unhappy at work; they’re busy acting out their unhappiness .They sow seeds of negativity at every opportunity.
+Actively Disengaged – The “actively disengaged” employees are not just unhappy at work; they’re busy acting out their unhappiness at the work place .They sow seeds of negativity at every opportunity.
 As workers increasingly rely on each other to generate products and services, the problems and tensions that are fostered by actively disengaged workers can cause great damage to an organization’s functioning.